Beto O'Rourke: Polls and news coverage

 On September 18, 2018, a Quinnipiac poll based on phone interviews put Cruz nine points ahead of O'Rourke among likely voters, but a September 19 Ipsos online poll done in conjunction with Reuters and the University of Virginia showed O'Rourke leading Cruz by two points.
 Going into the third debate on October 18, 2018, a CNN poll, conducted by SSRS, showed Cruz leading the campaign 52 percent to 45 percent among likely voters.

 The media made comparisons between O'Rourke's Senate campaign and Obama's 2008 campaign for president, drawing parallels between their charismatic speaking styles, optimistic tones, and the nationwide attention their campaigns generated.
 Peter Hamby of Vanity Fair compared the energy at O'Rourke's rallies to the energy at Obama's rallies in 2007.

 Results

 On November 6, 2018, Cruz defeated O'Rourke, 50.9%–48.3%.
 Despite his loss, O'Rourke was credited for the election of several down-ticket candidates of the Democratic Party, which some called the "Beto Effect".
 For example, Republicans lost control of the Texas Third and Fifth Courts of Appeals in the 2018 elections.
 Of 150 state House seats, 12 formerly Republican seats were taken by Democrats, as well as two of the state's 31 state Senate seats.
 O'Rourke received over four million votes, compared to Hillary Clinton, who received only 3.9 million votes in the 2016 presidential election in Texas, and David Alameel, the Democratic nominee in the 2014 Texas Senate race, who received only 1.6 million votes.
-O'Rourke set a record for most votes ever cast for a Democrat in Texas history.
+O'Rourke set a record for most votes ever cast for a Democrat in Texas history, later surpassed by Joe Biden, MJ Hegar, Kamala Harris, and Colin Allred in the 2020 and 2024 presidential and US Senate elections.